 Read more on how Woodpecker can help you reach out and connect with prospects on LinkedIn.

-And these, ladies and gentlemen, are the basics of how you put the KISS framework into practice.
+And these, ladies and gentlemen, is how you put the KISS framework into practice.
 Add your next steps (you can add up to 12 in Woodpecker) to get closer to striking the deal.

 Over to you